aochagavia/buy-me-a-beer/readme.md

 Must do:

+* Use policies in authentication for additional security (i.e. if someone manages to register they will still be missing a claim to do anything)
 * Cleanup the website backend (e.g. use EF Core and auth best practices)
 * Cleanup the website frontend (e.g. use MVC best practices, use npm for frontend dependencies)
 * Create the pages we actually want to have